 • And more…

-However, in all honesty, I believe this question is best answered with another question: could your child benefit from additional support with regard to a specific pattern, event, or circumstance in their life?
-If you’re still not sure, you can always contact me for a free 15 minute consultation and to see if I am the right therapist for your child!
+However, in all honesty, I believe this question is best answered with another question: could you benefit from additional support with regard to a specific pattern, event, or circumstance in your life?
+If you’re still not sure, you can always [contact me] for a free 15 minute consultation and to see if I am the right therapist for you!

-What to Expect in a Session With a Children's Therapist?
+What to Expect in a Session With a Therapist for Young Adults?

 Approaches I Use in Child Therapy